In Pennsylvania, Who Owns The Engagement Ring?

 Consider if the engagement ring is an expensive family heirloom.
-For example, imagine the engagement ring is a one hundred year old Tiffany & Co. ring with dazzling stones.
+For example, imagine the engagement ring is a one-hundred-year-old Tiffany & Co. ring with dazzling stones.
 This is the same ring that your great-grandfather offered to your great-grandmother on bended knee.
 It is the “crown jewel” of your family, and because both of your great-grandparents are now deceased, your parents made the ring available for your use when you find the person with whom you want to share the rest of your life.
-Now imagine, with great pride and sentiment, you, like your great-grandfather before you, get down on bended knee and offer the ring along with a proposal of marriage to your significant other.
-She then affectionately accepts, you set a date, and begin the task of planning the wedding.
-Unfortunately, before you both make it down the aisle, something happens and the wedding is called off.
+Now imagine, with great pride and sentiment, you, like your great-grandfather before you, get down on your bent knee and offer the ring along with a proposal of marriage to your significant other.
+She then affectionately accepts, and you set a date and begin the task of planning the wedding.
+Unfortunately, before you both make it down the aisle, something happens, and the wedding is called off.
 Or, in the alternative, you both marry but years down the road you divorce.
 Now the questions raised in this article are no laughing matter and whether the ring is returned impacts your entire family.

 In the Lindh decision, the Supreme Court reaffirmed a prior holding that an engagement ring is a conditional gift to the receiver.
 Quoting the prior opinion, the Court explained that a “gift given by a man to a woman on condition that she embark on the sea of matrimony with him is no different from a gift based on the condition that the donee sail on any other sea.
 If, after receiving the provisional gift, the donee refuses to leave the harbor – if the anchor of contractual performance sticks in the sands of irresolution and procrastination – the gift must be restored to the donor.”
 Any transfer of ownership of the ring, therefore, is conditioned upon the actual marriage of the parties.